-This month we’re looking at how long it takes for a website to start ranking in Google, Google My Business, Bing Ads competitor metrics, Gmail messages and ‘SEO the Movie’!
+This month we’re looking at how long it takes for a website to start ranking in Google, Google Business Profile, Bing Ads competitor metrics, Gmail messages and ‘SEO the Movie’!

 This question is something that businesses have asked for many years and finally Google have added some clarity on the issue.
 Whether you are changing from one domain name to another, or redesigning your website and changing URL structure and content, you can expect it to take three months or more for Google to understand these changes.

 “At SMX Advanced, Gary Illyes said that when you do a site move, so you get a brand new domain name and want to rebrand to that domain – it can take three months or so for Google to pick up on all the changes.”

 You need to take additional care in the planning and analysis stages of any website restructuring, domain moves and content changes.
 Each page on your new site needs to be optimised, and any content considered for removal needs to be assessed for its current value (any negative impact from its removal), plus handling of any removed content pages, topics and URLs.

 When you change URLs there will be an immediate (in this case, at least several months) impact, which must be factored into performance projections, and actions prioritised to make this transition as smooth as possible.

 Website moves can be justified for many purposes; however it is important that businesses and web designers work with SEO experts to mitigate negative performance change as much as possible, and include SEO within the planning and analysis stages of website changes.
 This will help speed up new site progress, rather than the more common retrospective involvement of SEO specialists to solve problems associated with new website launches.

 Move over ‘Wolf of Wall Street’, ‘SEO the Movie’ is here!